Exact origin unknown.

 Regardless, it still inherits problems common to its parental stock.
-Both Golden Retrievers and Standard Poodles have difficulties inherent in their fluffy ears.
-While ear mites are not a genetic trait, they are more common in dogs that have more hair in their ears.
-This can lead to a proclivity for ear infections.
+Both Golden Retrievers and Standard Poodles have difficulties with their ears.
+While ear mites are not the result of genetics, they are more common in dogs with lots of hair in their ears, which can make them prone to ear infections.

 Cataracts and hip problems are potential problems in the Double Doodle.
 Of course, these are diseases of age as much as ancestry, but older Double Doodles are more likely than the average canine to develop these issues.

-Thanks to Poodle ancestry, they are prone to gaining weight unless without a balanced diet with minimal high fat additions like table scraps.
+Thanks to Poodle ancestry, they are prone to gaining weight without a balanced diet with minimal high fat additions like table scraps.
 This can worsen if the dog does not enjoy a regular regimen of vigorous exercise to help it burn off excess fat.